ArtifexSoftware/MuPDF.NET/docs/api/vars.rst

     2 -- Points to a URI -- typically a resource specified with internet syntax.

-    * PyMuPDF treats any external link that contains a colon and does not start with `file:`, as `LINK_URI`.
+    * MuPDF.NET treats any external link that contains a colon and does not start with `file:`, as `LINK_URI`.

     :type: int